Alexander Cartellieri: In retrospect

 Even among his contemporaries, there were none who would have picked out Alexander Cartellieri as one of the leading medievalists of his generation.
 In the Soviet occupation zone and the German Democratic Republic, in which he lived out the final decade of his retirement, history quickly came to be dominated by the Marxist world vision.
 There was no room for Cartellieri in that.
 After his death, Cartellieri's 16,000 volume library was purchased by the University of Jena: for more than three decades the collection was left to fester, largely undisturbed.
-During 1989 a first-year history student at the university, Matthias Steinbach, undertook his first visit to the Manuscripts Department of the University Library and noticed the 16,000 volume collection.
+During 1989, a first-year history student at the University of Jena, Matthias Steinbach, undertook his first visit to the Manuscripts Department of the University Library and noticed the 16,000 volume collection.
 He was unable to avoid wondering who might have collected so many volumes – many of them not even in German, but in French or in Italian – in Jena.
 (Neither France nor Italy was among the small number of countries that most East Germans were permitted to visit between 1949 and 1989.)
 Steinbach's curiosity was the starting point for several years of study that culminated, nine years later, and after first obtaining his first degree and his national teaching qualifications, in Steinbach's doctoral dissertation about Alexander Cartellieri.
 The doctorate was awarded in 1998 and the dissertation appeared in an expanded and adapted form as a book in 2001.
 Cartellieri has been at the heart of Steinbach's work as a historian since that time.
-Even for Steinbach, however, Cartellieri was "not [to be included among] the leading figures in German cultural and academic life during the fifteen years between the German empire and the National Socialist dictatorship".
-His teaching and research work on the History of Revolutions nevertheless provided a jumping off point for a rich and lively strand of scholarship from subsequent generations of Jena university historians.
+Even for Steinbach, however, Cartellieri was "not [to be included among] the leading figures in German cultural and academic life during the fifteen years between the German Empire and the National Socialist dictatorship".
+His teaching and research work on the History of Revolutions nevertheless provided a jumping off point for a rich and lively strand of scholarship from subsequent generations of the University of Jena historians.
 Steinbach's examples include Karl Griewank, Siegfried Schmidt, Werner Greiling and Hans-Werner Hahn.
 Steinbach believes that Cartellieri's personal perspective combines an underlying commitment to the conservative-monarchist tradition with Rankean methodology and a certain international awareness unusual in second tier historians.
 Steinbach teamed up with Uwe Dathe to prepare for publication an edited selection of Cartellieri's diary entries covering the period between 1899 and 1953.
 The result of their work was a stout "critically commentated" volume of 980 pages, published at the end of 2013.
 The publishers presented Cartellieri's diaries as "representative" testimony, providing an insight into the "Mindset of senior German educators" (... die "Mentalität des deutschen Bildungsbürgertums").
 Diary entries covering Cartellieri's time working, between 1892 and 1898, with the State Archives Service in Karlsruhe, had been separately published already, also by Matthias Steinbach, two years earlier.